Ford EcoBoost engine: 2.7 L Nano (second generation)

 The second generation 2.7L EcoBoost V6 was introduced with the 2018 Ford F-150 and is mated to a 10-speed transmission that debuted the year prior.
 It produces an additional 25 lbft of torque over the first generation.
 The engine uses a compacted-graphite iron (CGI) block, which is both high strength and lightweight.

 It boasts a number of changes from the first generation, with many carrying over from the second generation 3.5L EcoBoost engine that arrived a year earlier in the F-150.
 The most prominent change being the addition of port fuel injection, while keeping the direct injection system.
 It also has reduced internal friction to improve power and fuel economy, and new exhaust gas recirculation system.
 The specific output of the engine is now 121 hp/L, versus the 395-hp Ford Coyote 5.0L naturally aspirated V-8 which has a specific output of only 78 hp/L. The peak torque matches the 5.0L V-8, albeit at a lower 2,750 rpm vs. 4,500 rpm for the V-8.

-Additional changes include a new lightweight cam to save weight, dual-chain cam drive system that is stronger and reduces parasitic friction loss, a new electrically actuated wastegate that provides more accurate turbo boost control, a high-pressure exhaust gas recirculation system, and a variable-displacement belt-driven oil pump that is electronically controlled to modulate oil flow to further reduce parasitic losses.
+Additional changes include a new lightweight cam to save weight, dual-chain cam drive system that is stronger and reduces parasitic friction loss, a new electrically actuated wastegate that provides more accurate turbo boost control, a high-pressure exhaust gas recirculation system, and a variable-displacement wet belt-driven oil pump that is electronically controlled to modulate oil flow to further reduce parasitic losses.